Aviation Accident Attorneys

 Hemmer v.
 [Confidential] Airline - Confidential settlement

 Mike Hemmer, a Boeing engineer, was on a business trip when he was flying back to Seattle from Istanbul.
+Little did he know that the trip he had made many times before would claim the life one of his colleagues.
 On February 24, 2009, Mike remembers taking a taxi to the airport to catch a flight to Amsterdam that would transfer him to a flight destined to Seattle.
 The next thing Mike knew, he woke up in a hospital in Amsterdam.
 He has no recollection of boarding the plane that ultimately crashed just under a mile away from Schipol Airport in Amsterdam.
+The fatalities included his Boeing coworker.

 SKW airplane crash attorneys fought against incredible odds-- against the wealthy corporate opponents.
 After months of investigation, research, depositions, mediation, and trial-- SKW obtained justice for Mike Hemmer and his family.